Part 1: Sacred Diseases

 At the same time Justinian’s adviser Tribonian carried out a complete overhaul of the Roman legal system.
 Legal protections for women were expanded and patriarchal rights were reduced.
 New prohibitions were also put in place to combat heresy and paganism.
 Christianity at the time was riven by disputes over a range of obscure points of theology (see Iconoclasm and the Burger King) and the various heretical movements threatened the stability of the Empire.
 In his attempt to establish an orthodox form of Christianity Justinian defunded and closed a range of monasteries and institutions that refused to fall in line.
 Faced with charges of heresy many scholars fled east and took refuge in territory controlled by the Persian Sassanid Empire.
 They took with them a large volume of Greek and Roman manuscripts including works by Aristotle, Archimedes, Euclid and Ptolemy and, of course, Hippocrates and Galen.

 Justinian also restructured the taxation system and embarked on a large program of public works that included the domed megachurch of Hagia Sophia.
-Less spectacular, but much more important in the lung run, was the establishment of a network of ‘xenones’ – purpose-built hospitals run by the church so that the urban poor could have access to basic amenities.
+Less spectacular, but much more important in the long run, was the establishment of a network of ‘xenones’ – purpose-built hospitals run by the church so that the urban poor could have access to basic amenities.
 The State also established poorhouses (ptocheia) and homes for the aged (gerokomeia).
 Previously, in both Roman and Greek societies, there had been no real attempt to provide organised care for vulnerable members of society.
 Instead widows and orphans and the sick had to rely on charity from wealthy citizens and the Cura Annonae (grain dole) provided by the emperor and distributed from the Temple of Ceres.
 Under Justinian many of the institutions that would form the basis of modern welfare systems started to take shape.
 Historian Chris Gilleard provides an insight into what conditions were like in one Byzantine gerokomeia.

 “the care that they offered appears to have been of a remarkably high standard, as compared with that provided in medieval Western Europe.
 In one institution that accommodated 24 frail, aged persons, care was provided by six male nurses who were to ensure that the residents had a light but nourishing diet of olive oil, wine, bread and cheese, that they had sufficient wood for fuel, and that they received an appropriate ‘ allowance ’ for their clothing and other expenses.
 The regimes formalised by the typikon provided regular baths and clean bedding, and if one of the residents became ill, they were transferred to the adjoining hospital, where they received treatment from the attending physicians. “